-As a leading international egg donation agency, Donor Nexus has helped patients from all over the world achieve their dreams of parenthood!
+As an international egg donation agency, Donor Nexus has helped patients from all over the world achieve their dreams of parenthood!
 Many patients seek egg donation and embryo donation treatments in the United States because their local jurisdiction either limits or bans compensated egg donation.
 Our knowledge, expertise, and experience of international egg donation cycle coordination lends itself to optimal outcomes and an overall more positive experience for our intended parents.
-In addition, our all-inclusive egg donation and embryo donation cycle packages reduce the stress and inconvenience of having to coordinate payment to multiple entities.

-Please note: If you have already established care with another fertility clinic, our egg donors are available to travel to your clinic for the cycle.
+If you have already established care with another fertility clinic, our egg donors are available to travel to your clinic for the one-on-one cycle.
 We can also ship cohorts of frozen donor eggs internationally.